redingjl/DataSpaceConnector/extensions/common/iam/oauth2/oauth2-core/README.md

 ### CredentialsRequestAdditionalParametersProvider

 An instance of the `CredentialsRequestAdditionalParametersProvider` service interface can be provided to have the possibility to enrich the form parameters of the client credentials token request

+### DAT Request
+An endpoint to perform a DAT request is available at ```http://localhost:8181/api/dat-request``` using the default configuration, it displays the response from the DAPS (DAT) or an error message.